-The ThArNe lamp provides accurate wavelength calibrations over the complete spectral range when the FEROS-matched line table (available from in the MIDAS calib data and from the FEROS DRS web page tt http://www.ls.eso.org/lasilla/sciops/2p2/E2p2M/FEROS/DRS) is used.
-The rms of the wavelength fit is typically better than 0.009 Å.
+The ThArNe and ThAr+Ne lamps provides accurate wavelength calibrations over the complete spectral range when the FEROS-matched line table (available from in the MIDAS calib data and from the FEROS DRS web page is used.
+However neither lamp, and no single exposure time provides an ideal calibration for all orders.
+Therefore standard sets of calibrations include exposures with both lamps and with three different exposure times.
+The rms of the wavelength fit achieved during the daily DRS initialisation using the combined (i.e. all three exposure times) ThArNe exposures is typically better than 0.006 Å.

-Wavelength calibration (WLC) exposures using either ThArNe or ThAr+Ne lamps can be made simultaneously with the science exposures in the OBJCAL mode to minimize the effects of changing temperature and/or pressure, or of a (small) earthquake.
-Alternatively WLC exposures can be taken immediately after the science exposures.
-Typically however, even for high precision radial velocity work, it is only necessary to take a few WLC exposures dispersed thorugh the night.
-Yhis is valid for Visitor Mode programmes but is NOT done for Service Mode programmes.
-For SM programmes requiring high precision radial velocitis, either the OBJCAL mode should be used, or WLC exposures should be attached to each science observation.
+Wavelength calibration (WLC) exposures using either ThArNe or ThAr+Ne lamps can be made simultaneously with the science exposures in the OBJCAL mode to account for the effects of changing temperature and/or pressure, or of a (small) earthquake.
+Alternatively WLC exposures can be taken immediately before and/or after the science exposures.
+Typically however, even for high precision radial velocity work, it is only necessary to take a few WLC exposures dispersed through the night.
+This is valid for Visitor Mode programmes but is NOT done for Service Mode programmes.
+For SM programmes requiring high precision radial velocities, either the OBJCAL mode should be used, or WLC exposures should be attached to each science observation.
 To this purpose the user can insert in the OB after the Observation Templates a so-called attached calibration template where a lamp is selected and all instrument parameters except the exposure time are left unchanged.
-The telescope will lose the guide star during the lamp operation because the SCSM will obscure the beam from the telescope to the fibrehead, However in typical WLC expsoure times, errors in tracking will be small and reacquisition of the target onto the fibre to take another science expsoure will be fast.
+The telescope will lose the guide star during the lamp operation because the SCSM will obscure the beam from the telescope to the fibrehead, however in typical WLC exposure times, errors in tracking will be small and reacquisition of the target onto the fibre to take another science exposure will be fast.
 The instrument currently repositions the moving functions with great accuracy.
-Taking different WLC spectra after changing the instrument configuration leads to shifts which are less than 1/20TBD of pixel rms.
-This corresponds to errors in radial velocities of less than 50 m/sec.
-As a guidance, note that 1 hPa (millibar) change in the pressure corresponds to a shift of about 1/20TBD of a pixel.
-A change of 0.3 °C induces the same change.
-In a night the air pressure at La Silla can change by several hPa.
-Temperature changes inside the instrument are normally controlled to within 0.5 degrees Celius.
-The file header contains values of the airpressure and temperature at the beginning and end of the exposure.